 - Minimize soil disturbances (e.g. use grazing plans that prevent soil exposure from overgrazing), and use seed mixes with dense, early colonization to revegetate exposed soil and resist invasion.

-- Maintain a strong population of native perennials to provide competition to any Common Bugloss plant.
+- Maintain a strong population of native perennials to compete with any Common Bugloss plants.

 - Ensure all plant parts are bagged or covered to prevent spread during transport to designated disposal sites.

 - Unload, park or store equipment or vehicles in infested areas; remove plant material from any equipment, vehicles or clothing used in such areas and wash equipment and vehicles at designated cleaning sites before leaving infested areas.

 - Plant Common Bugloss in a garden, no matter how well-contained its enclosure may seem.

 - Compost any plant material.
 Instead, dispose of Common Bugloss in the general/household waste stream at the landfill, as the seeds are likely to survive the composting process.

 - Move soil, gravel, or fill material contaminated with Common Bugloss.